Avinash0308/Youtube-Analyzer/Readme.md

-YouTube-Video-Summariser
+YouTube Analyzer
-A chrome extension to summarise long YouTube videos by utilising YouTube's transcript feature.
+A chrome extension to analyze long YouTube videos by utilising YouTube's transcript feature.

 Requirements
-The following python modules must be installed to run the API flask youtube-transcript-api transformers
+The following python modules must be installed to run the API flask youtube-transcript-api transformers gemini
 Instructions
 Run app.py to start the summarizer API.
 Load the custom extension into any Chromium browser.